-Note: This option may produce high chemical residues in the shorn wool if the sheep had already been treated off-shears or in short wool.
+Note: This option may produce high chemical residues in the shorn wool if a topical product is used and the sheep had already been treated off-shears or in short wool.

-This option is rarely cost-effective.
+This option may not be cost-effective.
 See below for situations it may suit and how to assess the cost.

-Note: this option may produce high chemical residues in the shorn wool if the sheep had already been treated off-shears or in short wool.
+Note: this option may produce high chemical residues in the shorn wool if the sheep had already been treated with a topical product off-shears or in short wool.

 Use another option for sheep with longer than 6 weeks wool.

-All options assume that you apply any off-shears/short wool treatments according to label instructions (including within the correct time since shearing) to all sheep in the mob or flock and maintain the necessary period of isolation after treatment as directed by the product label.
+All options assume that you apply any oral or off-shears/short wool topical treatments according to label instructions (including within the correct time since shearing, where applicable) to all sheep in the mob or flock and maintain the necessary period of isolation after treatment as directed by the product label.

-*Option 1, despite being the best option for biosecurity, is rarely cost effective.
+*Option 1, despite being the best option for biosecurity, may not be cost effective especially if shearing is required.
 It best suits these situations:

 To weigh up Option 1 for your situation: